 TRANSPORT AT RED FROG BEACH

-- 🚤 Water taxis: to get to Red Frog Beach you will need a combination of water taxi and hiking.
-It’s $8 to get a water taxi from Bocas Town.
-The dock is on the western side of the island and you may wait a while to get a boat if you’re trying to leave the area
+- ๐คWater taxis: to get to Red Frog Beach you will need a combination of water taxi and hiking.
+Itโs $8 to get a water taxi from Bocas Town.
+The docks are on the western side of the island and you may wait a while to get a boat if youโre trying to leave the area

-- 👣 Walking: you have to walk at least a short way to reach Red Frog.
-The water taxi dock is on the western side, and there is a ‘shortcut trail’ to reach the beach on the eastern side ($5, private property)
+- ๐ฃWalking: you have to walk at least a short way to reach Red Frog.
+The water taxi docks are on the western side, and either a โshortcut trailโ to reach the beach on the eastern side ($5, private property) or you can get dropped off at Red Frog Marina and walk on free trails

 - Red Frog Beach is one of the best beaches in Bocas and one of the top things to do, so chances are you will visit here at some point